-Cities are fake, an illusion, abnormal, phony, and artificial.
-Although they are centers of lots of population and activity, they can only exist at the expense of resources from elsewhere.
+You might say that cities are artificial.
+No city can feed its own people.
+Although they are centers of lots of population and activity, a city can only exist at the expense of resources from elsewhere.
 Cities cannot make it on their own.
+Not even a chance.

 Not only do supplies need to come in, but trash and sewer needs to be brought out.
 These systems also have dependencies like trucking, electricity, and social order.

-This is all invisible to the city dweller and is entirely taken for granted that the systems will not be disrupted.
+This is all invisible to the city dweller, and is entirely taken for granted that the systems will not be disrupted.

 Imagine the modern buildings and apartment dwellings within the cities.
 Nearly all of them require an operating HVAC system (Heating, Ventilation, and Air Conditioning).
 Without it, temperatures will SOAR beyond bearable conditions in the summer and will PLUMMET in the winter.
 This will make it nearly impossible to live in them without electricity.
+Imagine all those people?

 Your survival will depend upon having a plan BEFORE disaster strikes.
-Know multiple routes out of the city including routes that are NOT major routes.
+Know multiple routes out of the city, including routes that are NOT major routes.
 If collapse actually occurs, get out IMMEDIATELY.
 Better yet, stay out altogether.
 Or move.

 [ Read: When The Trucks Stop, It’s Over ]